walkercraig/walkercraig/_posts/2020/2020-09-21-in-a-public-garden-late-summer.md

 Sunflower petals start to wane

-Children rush beside and almost trip upon a stone
+Children rush beside and almost trip upon the stone

 Mothers cry out fearful of the stain